 - If selected for an interview, applicants will be required to submit an official transcript from all international institutions.
 These documents will be required prior to the interview date (interviews held in Oct. - Jan.).
 Official transcripts must be sent directly to UCSF from the issuing institution(s).
 Notarized copies are not acceptable.

 Reporting Study Abroad Coursework

-- If coursework was completed via a study abroad company such as IES, ISA, CIEE, or DIS, directly via the undergraduate institution, or by any other method proceed with the options below:
+- If coursework was completed by a study abroad company such as IES, ISA, CIEE, or DIS, directly via the undergraduate institution, or by any other method proceed with the options below:

 - If your full credits and grades for these courses appear on your undergraduate transcript, then you should list these courses normally with the rest of your undergraduate work.
 During the transcript review process, you would mark these courses as “Study Abroad.”
 No additional documentation is necessary.
 Do NOT report your study abroad school as a foreign institution.
 Acceptable grades include A-F, Credit, Pass, etc. “TR” for “transfer” is NOT an acceptable grade, nor are credits and grades which do not match those on the rest of your undergrad transcript (i.e. the grades are not U.S. grades).
 If your courses have grades of TR, or are recorded in foreign grades, please use the second option below.

-- If your credit and grades for these courses do not appear on your undergraduate transcript, you should report that you attended a foreign institution and order a course-by-course credential evaluation by either the World Education Services (WES) or Educational Credential Evaluators (ECE) by Oct.
-15. We strongly recommend ordering the WES ICAP report, as it will fulfill the transcript and evaluation requirement.
-If you order an ECE transcript evaluation, you will need to send us an original transcript copy as well.
+- If your credit and grades for these courses do not appear on your undergraduate transcript, you should report that you attended a foreign institution and order an official course-by-course credential evaluation by either the World Education Services (WES) or Educational Credential Evaluators (ECE) and submit to ADEA AADSAS by application deadline.

 UCSF School of Dentistry